 Your target service level should be based on what your call center can reasonably achieve given your staffing level and the expected call volume.
 So lets say you have assembled the necessary data, how exactly do you get from staffing numbers and call volume numbers to service level numbers?
 The answer is with the lost art of Erlang.

 The Erlang equations are traffic modeling formulas developed by A.K.
 Erlang, a Danish mathematician, roughly a hundred years.
 His work is the basis for all major call center forecasting and workforce optimisation (WFO) and workforce management (WFM) solutions available today.

 When I speak to veterans of the call center industry, they tell me that familiarity with Erlang theory used to be mandatory for anyone managing a call center.
 Those same veterans complain that today’s workforce management packages have buried the equations in layers of abstraction and graphical interfaces.
 As a result, many call center managers working today don’t have that “feel” for capacity scheduling that one can only get by working directly with an Erlang tool.

 Fortunately, there are many easy (and free) ways to get back that “feel”.
-For example, you can experiment with an online Erlang C calculator like the one here.
-Another option is the Excel macro you can download here.
+For example, you can experiment with this Excel macro you can download here.

 A video demonstration

 Here’s an even easier way to get some understanding about the importance Erlang.
 Below is an excerpt from a presentation given last year by Brad Cleveland.
 Brad wrote the industry’s most widely read management book, Call Center Management on Fast Forward.
 As he says in the video “this is the heart and soul of what a call center does…”